 OAC events and programs are developed and carried out by a small but talented staff.
 Read more to find out about each member and the diversity they bring to OAC.

 Tyler Andrew TerMeer, MS

-TerMeer completed his undergraduate degree as a Bachelor of Fine Arts Student in Theatre Design Technology at Otterbein College and went on to pursue a Master of Science degree in Nonprofit Management and Organizational Leadership with Walden University.
-He is currently a Doctoral Student pursuing his Ph.D in Public Policy and Administration with a concentration in Organizational Leadership at Walden University.
+TerMeer completed his undergraduate degree as a Bachelor of Fine Arts Student in Theatre Design Technology at Otterbein College and went on to pursue a Master of Science degree in Nonprofit Management with Walden University.
+He is currently a Doctoral Candidate pursing his Ph.D in Public Policy and Administration with a concentration in Organizational Leadership at Walden University.

 After his undergraduate studies, he began his work in the HIV/AIDS field serving for four years as the Director of Programming for OAC before making the cross-country move to Phoenix, Arizona where he was hired as the Director of Men’s and Youth Programs for Southwest Center for HIV/AIDS.
 As the Director he led a team of nine HIV prevention specialists in the fight against HIV and AIDS through their mission of reducing infection, improving quality of life and contributing to worldwide research.

 In July of 2010, Tyler accepted a new position as a Manager in Prevention at the National Alliance of State and Territorial AIDS Directors (NASTAD), where he managed NASTAD’S Gay Men’s, Transgender, Biomedical, Linkage to Care, and Prevention with Positives Portfolios.

 In addition to his work at AIDS Service Organizations, he has traveled around the country as well as internationally to Rural South Africa to share his own experiences of living with HIV as a young adult to address the stigma, treatment, and barriers that are often associated with HIV/AIDS.